-You cannot access a Web Distributed Authoring and Versioning (WebDAV) Web folder from a Microsoft Windows XP-based client computer.
+You cannot access a Web Distributed Authoring and Versioning (WebDAV) Web folder from a Windows-based client computer.
 When you try to do this, you may experience the following symptoms:

 - When you use a Universal Naming Convention (UNC) path to access the Web folder, you receive an error message that is similar to the following: